-Our Mission has inspired the alignment of our work to the 5 ‘Cherehani’ Pillars.
-These pillars have been anchored on our mantra of making dreams possible.
-The pillars support five of the 17 United Nation’s Sustainable Development goals that are enshrined in the 2030 agenda for Sustainable Development.
+Our Vision has inspired the alignment of our work to the 5 ‘Cherehani’ Pillars.
+These pillars are anchored on our mantra of making dreams possible.
+They inform every decision we make, influence our style of execution and keep us grounded to the essence of our presence in the market.
 These pillars are:

 We believe that offering access to financial products and services to women and adolescent girls in under-served markets is not enough, we must ensure that the products and services are affordable, tailored to their needs and provide a pathway out of poverty.

 Education is a fundamental human right.
 Over 250 Million children and youth are out of school from primary to upper secondary.
 We are committed to promoting access to quality, child-friendly education in the community.